Coercivity condition for higher order moments for nonlinear SPDEs and existence of solution under local monotonicity: Introduction

 The main contribution of this paper is to identify appropriate coercivity assumption which allows one to obtain higher order moment estimates and to prove existence and uniqueness of solutions to~\eqref{eq:see} without the need to explicitly restrict the growth of the operator $B$.
+To be exact, we prove our results without requiring the first inequality in (1.2) in~\cite{rockner10} or equivalently in (5.2) in~\cite{rockner15} or (1.2) in~\cite{brz14}.

-Examples of stochastic partial differential equations for which existence and uniqueness follows from neither~\cite{krylov81} nor~\cite{rockner10} are given.
-Finally, an example is considered that, together with results from Brze\'{z}niak and Veraar~\cite{brz12}, shows that the coercivity assumption identified in this paper is a natural one.
+Examples of stochastic partial differential equations which do not fit the framework of Krylov and Rozovskii~\cite{krylov81} or Liu and R\"ockner~\cite{rockner10,rockner15} or Brze\'zniak, Liu and Zhu~\cite{brz14} but which fit into the setting of this paper are given.
+See also Remark~\ref{rem:groB}.
+Finally, an example is considered that, together with results from Brze\'{z}niak and Veraar~\cite{brz12}, shows that the coercivity assumption identified in this paper is, in this context, the optimal one.
+See Example~\ref{ex sharp}.

 This article is organized as follows.
 In Section~\ref{sec:assumptions} the main results about higher-order moment estimates as well as existence and uniqueness of solutions are stated, together with the assumptions required.
-In Section~\ref{sec:auxiliary} some auxiliary lemmas are presented and proved.
 Section~\ref{sec:apriori} is devoted to proving the a priori estimates and uniqueness of the solution.
 Galerkin discretization is used to obtain a finite-dimensional approximation to~\eqref{eq:see} in Section~\ref{sec:moment}.
 Moreover moment bounds for the solutions of the finite-dimensional equations, uniform in the discretization parameter, are established.
 These are used in Section~\ref{sec:mainresult} to prove existence of solution to~\eqref{eq:see}.
-Finally, Section \ref{sec:app} is devoted to examples of stochastic partial differential equations which fit into the framework of this article.
+Finally, Section \ref{sec:app} is devoted to examples of quasi-linear and semi-linear stochastic partial differential equations which fit into the framework of this article.